Links

-MUX Aggregator
+MUX Perpetual Aggregator

 Motivation

-The liquidity is scattered on different protocols, leading to liquidity underutilization.
+1. The liquidity is scattered on different protocols, leading to liquidity underutilization.

-While the liquidity is fragmented on different chains, there isn’t a native approach to utilize the cross-chain liquidity.
+2. While the liquidity is fragmented on different chains, there isn’t a native approach to utilize the cross-chain liquidity.

-The differences between pricing mechanisms and margin parameters on each protocol are vast; traders can’t easily access the optimal pricing and trading experiences.
+3. The differences between pricing mechanisms and margin parameters on each protocol are vast; traders can’t easily access the optimal pricing and trading experiences.

 Mechanisms

-Unlike spot trading, the “trading cost” of leveraged trading is a composite factor containing the price, spread, slippage, price impact, position fees and other potential explicit trading costs.
-In addition, the composite factor also involves implicit costs like max leverage, maintenance margin, liquidation fees, available liquidity, etc. The MUX protocol comprehensively compares the trading cost on the aggregated protocols.
+Unlike spot trading, the "trading cost" of leveraged trading is a composite factor containing the price, spread, slippage, price impact, position fees and other potential explicit trading costs.
+In addition, the composite factor also involves implicit costs like max leverage, maintenance margin, liquidation fees, available liquidity, etc. The MUX protocol comprehensively compares the trading cost of the aggregated protocols.
 As a result, it selects the most suitable liquidity route and minimizes the composite cost for traders while meeting the needs of opening positions.

-Leverage Boosting
+Leverage Boosting & Liquidation Price Optimization

 Every underlying leveraged trading protocol usually requires different Initial Margin and Maintenance Margin.
 The differences lead to the variation of max open leverage and maintenance leverage on these protocols.
 Additionally, protocols with deep liquidity on the market might not offer the ideal max leverage to meet traders’ needs.

-To provide optimal trading experiences and leverage options, when the MUX Aggregator opens positions on the underlying leveraged protocol on behalf of the traders, it can supply additional margin for traders to raise the leverage and lower the MM requirements.
 Suppose the required initial margin rate on the underlying protocol is IM, the maintenance margin rate is MM, then the max open leverage is 1/IM, and the max maintenance leverage is _1/MM. _When a trader wishes to open a position with a larger leverage L (L > 1/IM), then the trader only needs to provide a margin with the amount of 1/LSize and MUX Aggregator will provide an additional margin with the amount of Size * (MM - MM2). _The additional margin comes from the MUX Universal Liquidity Pool.
 In addition, the MUX protocol offers another maintenance margin rate (MM2), which is usually lower.
 When the position’s remaining margin gets lower than _MM2Size, the position will be liquidated, and the corresponding position on the underlying protocol will also be closed.
 When position opening and closing take place, the MUX Aggregator charges a minimal fee, which is the leverage boost fee based on the supplied additional margin.
 BoostFee = (MM - MM2) * Size * BoostFeeRate.
 When liquidation occurs, the position will settle with the liquidation price; the remaining margin will be returned to the traders after the liquidation fee charged by the underlying protocol and boost fee are deducted.

 When traders open positions through MUX Aggregator, the underlying protocol will charge funding fees from traders.
-Since the MUX Aggregator supplies additional margin for traders, it will also charge a specific boost funding fee for traders every 8 hours. _BoostFundingFee=BoostMarginFundingRate=(MM - MM2) * Size FundingRate. _Similar to how funding is handled on the MUX protocol, the underlying protocol funding fee and boost funding fee will be deducted from the traders’ collateral.
-Also, if the position open time hasn’t reached 8 hours upon the funding collection time, the boost funding will round up to 8 hours; if a position is closed before the next funding collection time, no boost funding will be charged.
+Since the MUX Aggregator supplies additional margin for traders, it will also charge a specific boost funding fee for traders every 1 hour. _BoostFundingFee=BoostMarginFundingRate=(MM - MM2) * Size FundingRate. _Similar to how funding is handled on the MUX protocol, the underlying protocol funding fee and boost funding fee will be deducted from the traders’ collateral.
+Also, if the position open time hasn’t reached 1 hour upon the funding collection time, the boost funding will round up to 1 hour; if a position is closed before the next funding collection time, no boost funding will be charged.

 Example

-On GMX, the position fee rate is 0.1%, IM is 2%, and MM is 1%.
+On GMX V1, the position fee rate is 0.1%, IM is 2%, and MM is 1%.
 On MUX, suppose the MM is 0.5%, BoostFeeRate is 2%.
 When a trader tries to open a $10,000 position using 100x leverage, the trader only needs to use a margin of 10000/100=$100; the MUX protocol will supply the additional margin of (1% - 0.5%) * $10000 = $50.
 In addition, the trader also needs to pay the GMX position open fee of $10000*0.1%=$10 and the MUX leverage boost fee of $50*2%=$1.
 If the trader’s position is in a loss due to price fluctuation, the position will be liquidated when the remaining margin is below $10000*0.5% = $50.
 If the liquidation on GMX doesn’t have slippage, the trader needs to pay the GMX position fee of $10000*0.1%=$10 and MUX leverage boost fee of $50*2%=$1; the remaining $50-$10-$1=$39 margin will be returned to the trader.

 Liquidity Aggregation